bocchino/fprime/Svc/DpManager/test/ut/README.md

    Invoke `productRequestIn` with a random port number _N_, with a random id _I_, and with size _S_.
 1. Assert that the event history contains one element.
+1. If `bufferAllocationFailedEventCount` < `DpManagerComponentBase::EVENTID_BUFFERALLOCATIONFAILED_THROTTLE`,
+   then
    1. Assert that the event history for `BufferAllocationFailed` contains _I_ at index zero.
+   1. Increment `bufferAllocationFailedEventCount`.
 1. Increment `NumFailedAllocations`.
 1. Assert that the from port history contains two items.
 1. Assert that the history for `bufferGetOut` contains one item.